ardanlabs/gotraining/topics/go/README.md

 **Broad Engineering**

-_"When we're computer programmers we're concentrating on the intricate little fascinating details of programming and we don't take a broad engineering point of view about trying to optimize the total system.
-You try to optimize the bits and bytes." - Tom Kurtz (inventor of BASIC)_

 Performance is important but it can't be your priority unless the code is not running fast enough.
 You only know this once you have a working program and you have validated it.
 We place those who we think know how to write performant code on a pedestal.
 We need to put those who write code that is optimized for correctness and performs fast enough on those pedestals.

+**Quotes**

+_"When we're computer programmers we're concentrating on the intricate little fascinating details of programming and we don't take a broad engineering point of view about trying to optimize the total system.
+You try to optimize the bits and bytes." - Tom Kurtz (inventor of BASIC)_

 ---

 ### Micro-Optimizations